 Split the group into a few smaller groups, give out Bibles and ask them to make a list of the things the believers did in each verse of the two passages.
 They should note the verse and then a couple of words to summarise what they did in that verse.

 Challenge the small groups to choose one verse from the whole passage that they think best sums up the community of disciples and believers after Pentecost.
-Finally they should choose one word from the passage that summarises the whole thing.
+Finally, they should choose one word from the passage that summarises the whole thing.
 Each small group should then plan a short drama that depicts the verse they chose.
-However, it must be silent, ten seconds in length, include everybody and all members of the group must remain in physical contact with at least one other throughout!
-You may use props as long as these rules are not broken.
+However, it must be silent, ten seconds in length, include everybody, and all members of the group must remain in physical contact with at least one other throughout.
+You may use props, as long as these rules are not broken.

-Each group must present their drama to the rest of the group for them to guess which verse you are depicting and they must guess which word they think that group chose as the most important.
+Each group must present their drama to the rest of the group for them to guess which verse you are depicting, and they must guess which word they think that group chose as the most important.
 Feedback on each other’s work and discuss why each group made the decisions they did and what they were trying to show and why.

 CHATTING TOGETHER – 5 mins